-He has published 75 articles, including 67 in peer-reviewed journals, has received 12 grants as PI or local PI for over 5 M$: 6 grants as PI from the National Science Foundation (NSF), 4 as PI from NASA, and 2 grants as local PI from NSF.
-He has conveyed 9 sessions at the American Geophysical Union Fall Meetings (2009—2016) and 7 sessions at the Solar, Heliospheric and Interplanetary Environment (SHINE) workshop (2010—2014, 2017).
-Since 2013, he serves as the SHINE workshop coordinator and a member of the SHINE steering committee (250 attendees in 2016).
+He has published over 70 in peer-reviewed journals, has received 12 grants as PI or local PI for over 5 M$: 6 grants as PI from the National Science Foundation (NSF), 4 as PI from NASA, and 2 grants as local PI from NSF.
+He has conveyed more than 10 sessions at the American Geophysical Union Fall Meetings (2009—2018) and 7 sessions at the Solar, Heliospheric and Interplanetary Environment (SHINE) workshop (2010—2014, 2017).
+From 2013 to 2018, he served as the SHINE workshop coordinator and a member of the SHINE steering committee (250-300 attendees in 2016-2018).

 Lugaz, N., Temmer, M., Wang, Y., Farrugia, C. J., The Interaction of Successive Coronal Mass Ejections: A Review, Solar Physics, 292, 64 (2017).